Cao Shunli: 'Access denied' to Chinese activist's body

 It says the hospital refused to disclose her medical records.

-Ms Cao's family say she was refused medical treatment in custody, but China says her rights were protected.'Markings of a cover-up'
+Ms Cao's family say she was refused medical treatment in custody, but China says her rights were protected.

 The activist, 52, had been suffering from tuberculosis, liver disease and other ailments, according to the watchdog group Human Rights in China.